-For phase 3 studies it is anticipated that individual-level de-identified data sets, that would be sufficient to reproduce results provided in a publication (i.e., published manuscript) containing the primary study analysis, will be available to individuals via the requesting procedures described in section 15.2 generally within six months of publication of the manuscript.
+For phase III studies, it is anticipated that individual-level de-identified data sets that would be sufficient to reproduce results provided in a publication (i.e., published manuscript) containing the primary study analysis, will be available via the NCTN Data Archive generally within six months of publication of the manuscript.
 It is anticipated that data sets containing patient-level entry data of all baseline variables summarized in the publication will be available within 12 to 15 months after the publication of the primary analysis.
+The NCTN Data Archive has its own requesting procedures: https://nctn-data-archive.nci.nih.gov.
+Some data may also be available via Project Data Sphere: